 Speed from Lightness: Neovim is incredibly lightweight.
 Once you experience the overwhelming responsiveness that comes with this lightness, you can't go back.
 Every process of editing code, opening, and closing files is quick and immediate, without any unnecessary delay.

 Complete Control: Neovim gives me the feeling of "I control everything."
-Just like when you become familiar with a Linux system and can manipulate the machine as you like, Neovim feels perfectly under my control at my fingertips.
-This sense of control not only enhances coding efficiency but also greatly satisfies my developer’s pride.
+Just like when you become familiar with a Linux system and can manipulate the machine to your liking, Neovim feels perfectly under my control at my fingertips.
+This sense of control not only enhances coding efficiency but also greatly satisfies my pride as a developer.

 Neovim, Beyond a Simple Text Editor!

-Of course, I have seen people transitioning to VScode due to the convenience of AI tools like Copilot.
+Of course, I've seen people transition to VScode due to the convenience of AI tools like Copilot.
 However, I still believe Neovim is an excellent tool.
-Nowadays, there are many AI tools that assist coding in various ways, so Neovim remains a superb text editor, if not an IDE.
-Necessary features can be easily added through plugins, and that process is also an enjoyable experience.
+Nowadays, there are many AI tools that assist coding in various ways, so Neovim remains a superb text editor, if not a full-fledged IDE.
+Necessary features can be easily added through plugins, and that process is an enjoyable experience in itself.

 I hope more people experience the charm of Neovim and feel the overwhelming freedom that comes with its lightness.
 I genuinely wish the Neovim community continues to grow and thrive.